What is Data Warehouse in DBMS (Database Management System) with Uses, Benefits and Futures!

 In summary, a Data Warehouse in a DBMS is a specialized database that stores historical and aggregated data optimized for analytical purposes.
 It plays a crucial role in enhancing decision-making by providing a comprehensive view of organizational data and enabling in-depth analysis and reporting.

-A Data Warehouse in DBMS acts as a catalyst for transforming raw data into actionable insights.
+It acts as a catalyst for transforming raw data into actionable insights.
 Organizations can navigate the complexities of today’s data-driven landscape by consolidating and organizing data for analysis.

 With its ability to support complex queries, data mining, and reporting, a Data-Warehouse in DBMS becomes an indispensable tool for unlocking the full potential of data and driving strategic decision-making.